 In order to drive an international vehicle in Mexico you must purchase a special liability policy from a Mexican insurance company.
 Your current insurance provider may provide personal theft or bodily injury coverage while in Mexico.
 However, their liability policy will not qualify under Mexico’s mandatory liability insurance law requirement.

 The minimum liability coverage requirements vary from state to state.
 For this reason, most insurance companies suggest getting a policy with a minimum of $300,000 in liability coverage in order to meet the country’s minimum requirement.

-You can purchase full liability and collision coverage from a special Mexican insurance company, or basic liability coverage for one or more vehicle for a period of 6 months or 12 months at a time.
-We used Mexpro, and paid around $300 for our RV and scooter since our American insurance covered comprehensive and collision still.
-However there are other companies to compare quotes from including:
+You can purchase full liability and collision coverage from a special Mexican insurance company, or basic liability coverage for one or more vehicles for a period of 6 months or 12 months at a time.
+We’ve got insurance coverage from MexPro and Baja Bound now.
+Both companies were great to work with and offer flexible plans to meet your needs and timeline in the country.

-No matter who you purchase insurance from ask what their process is like for dealing with vehicle repairs and filing a claim.
-Some will allow the work to get done in the USA or Canada while others will require the work to be completed in Mexico.
-It’s also important to note that policy prices will vary depending on the length of time you plan to be there, as well as the regions or states you plan to visit.
+No matter who you purchase insurance from, ask what their process is like for dealing with a claim.
+Some will require work to be completed in the United States or Canada.
+Others will allow work to be completed in Mexico.
+It’s also important to note that policy prices will vary depending on the length of time you plan to travel to Mexico and the regions or states you plan to visit.
 If you leave the country before your policy expires you may be entitled to a refund.